Matteias Collet

 ct state vmap { invalid : drop, established : accept, related : accept }

-# Allow forwarding to relay via wireguard interface for other subnets but not the one managed by this roter
+# Allow forwarding to relay via wireguard interface for other subnets but not the one managed by this router

 iifname $lan_interface oifname $vpn_routing_interface ip6 daddr $vpn_routing_site_range reject with icmpv6 type port-unreachable